evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ---
 layout: blog_post
 comments: true
-title: "A simulation of the Earth orbiting the Sun"
+title: "Programming a simulation of the Earth orbiting the Sun"
-meta_description: "This is a simulation of the Earth orbiting the Sun."
+meta_description: "This tutorial shows how to program a simulation of the Earth orbiting the Sun using JavaScript."
 tags: programming science
 ---